 Our black-Jewish dialogue program was comprised of six meetings over six months.
 We got along very well.
 Our conversations were often difficult, sometimes intense.
 Blacks and Jews were better able to see the world through the eyes of the other afterwords.
 For me the most meaningful outcome was just being together—sharing a meal and forming bonds of understanding.

-I learned that there is a popular “narrative” about race in America and all the black participants subscribe to it.
+I learned that there is a popular “narrative” about race in America and many of the African American participants subscribed to it.
 I have a problem with the narrative.
 I don’t think it represents reality, and I don’t think it is constructive or helpful.
-I think it’s actively harmful.
-You can imagine the uproar I caused.

 The narrative, as I heard it, was the following:

 All whites are racist.
 I’m told there is the racism I know I’m doing and the racism I don’t know I’m doing, but it’s all racism.
 Racism in America is pervasive and omnipresent.
-The “system” is racist and is designed to thwart blacks for the purpose of white supremacy.
+The “system” is racist and it is designed to thwart blacks for the purpose of white supremacy.
 Examples include the criminal justice system, voter suppression, redlining of mortgages by banks, profiling by police, higher rates of expulsion in public schools, lower per-pupil funding in schools with high percentages of black students, and general discrimination in hiring, promotion and in all phases of life.
-In our conversations, the “system” was not defined.
-The list I just gave you is what I have been able to piece together from the discussion.

 I heard that black people fear for their lives and believe there are whites who would kill them just for being in the wrong place at the wrong time.
 A traffic stop is a fearful event that can get you killed.
-White police “murder” black people almost every day.
-All black leaders have been assassinated (presumably by whites).
+The participants argued that white police “murder” black people almost every day and all black leaders have been assassinated.

-I was told that America is tragically flawed and culpable for any number of evils, certainly slavery and Jim Crow, but far beyond that.
-The blacks in our group don’t believe they have a homeland in the way that the Jews can look to Israel.
+I was told that America is tragically flawed and culpable for any number of evils.
+I believe that there is a responsbility for slavery and Jim Crow, but some claimed far beyond that.
+The black people in our group don’t believe they have a homeland in the way that the Jews can look to Israel.
 They don’t seem to identify themselves as Americans (at least not as strongly as I do).
 As a people with an overwhelmingly deprecating view of America, they are without a home of their own.

-They conclude that racism puts barriers in their path that are essentially insurmountable and that for blacks, life in America is hopeless.
-They believe that the best one can do is survive.
+They conclude that racism puts barriers in their path that are essentially insurmountable and that for black people, life in America is difficult.
+Some believed that the best one can do is survive.
 Curiously, all the blacks in our group were successful in their chosen fields.
 Several were leaders and administrators with standing in the community.
 I was left with a cognitive dissonance I’m still trying to understand.